-Four Huge ‘The Young And The Restless’ Weekly Spoilers: Nick Encourages Phyllis To Fight Back
+Four Huge 'The Young And The Restless' Weekly Spoilers: Nick Encourages Phyllis To Fight Back

 Nick Is Team Phyllis

-Typically, Nick (Joshua Morrow) has not appreciated Phyllis (Michelle Stafford) when she turns to her dark side.
+Typically, Nick has not appreciated Phyllis (Michelle Stafford) whenever she turns to her dark side.
 However, he lets all that go when something new ends up putting her on the defensive.
 Nick actually encourages Phyllis to fight back.
-Hopefully, that encouragement isn’t something Nick ends up regretting in the end.
+Hopefully, that encouragement isn't something Nick will end up regretting in the end.